story-ai/story-ai.github.io/index.md

       filled: true
       text:
         - >-
-          CENTURY Tech is our sister company and is the core technology that underlies the Story platform.
+          CENTURY Tech is the core technology that underlies the Story platform (and our sister company).
 It’s been built by the best engineers, scientists and teachers with one core mission; to improve learning outcomes for all.
         - >-